Earth vs. the Flying Saucers: Plot

 Scientist Dr. Russell Marvin and his new bride Carol are driving to work when a flying saucer appears overhead.
 With no proof of the encounter other than a tape recording of the ship's sound, Dr. Marvin is hesitant to notify his superiors.
 He is in charge of Project Skyhook, an American space program that has already launched ten research satellites into orbit.
 General Hanley, Carol's father, informs Marvin that many of the satellites have since fallen back to Earth.
 Marvin admits that he has lost contact with all of them and privately suspects alien involvement.
 The Marvins then witness the 11th falling from the sky shortly after launch.

-When a saucer lands at Skyhook the next day, a group of aliens in metallic suits exit, and the infantry guards open fire, killing one alien, while others and the saucer are protected by a force field.
-The aliens proceed to kill everyone at the facility but the Marvins; General Hanley is captured and taken away in the saucer.
-Too late, Russell discovers and decodes a message on his tape recorder: the aliens wanted to meet with Dr. Marvin and landed in peace at Skyhook for that purpose but they were instead met with violence.
+When a saucer lands at the Skyhook facility the next day in front of the main building, a group of aliens in metallic suits exit with one alien walking peacefully into the entrance of the building, being met with gunfire fired upon by the infantry guards, killing the one alien, while the remaining aliens and saucer are protected by a force field.
+After retrieving the body of the dead alien, the saucer lifts-off, returning the fire, spreading destruction across the facility, and killing everyone but the Marvins, who were trapped below ground.
+General Hanley is captured and taken away in the saucer.
+Too late, Russell discovers and decodes a message on his tape recorder.
+The aliens just wanted to meet with Dr. Marvin and for that purpose landed at Skyhook where they were met with violence ('Shoot first, ask questions later.').